AJW8/Quiplash-Clone/README.md

 npm install
 ```

-You will also need to unzip the public.zip folder.

 ### Preferences
 The root folder contains a prefs.json file for customising preferences.
 These include:
 - The password required to host a game